mkt80/pkoPreview/_pages/joinus.md

 <p><i>Note: Dates and times shown here are subject to change.</i></p>
 <h4>January - March:  Recruitment </h4>

 <p>The Recruitment Program proceeds on Saturdays in Morro Bay between 8:00 a.m.and 12:00 p.m.
-Pale Kai’s “Three for Free” policy allows newcomers to experience outrigger paddling in the relatively calm waters of Morro Bay, without paying a fee or membership dues.
+Pale Kai’s “Three for Free” policy
+allows newcomers to experience outrigger paddling in the relatively calm waters of Morro Bay without paying a fee or membership dues.
 This is a time to become acquainted with the sport and culture of outrigger canoe racing while making new friends!</p>

 <h4>April: Race Training 3x a week</h4>
 <p>Race training will begin in early April.</p>
 <p>
 Your novice coach will provide the skills training you will need for the upcoming race season.
 It is important to practice with your team consistently to develop your technique and timing.
 You will also form new friendships (for no additional fee!).</p>

 <p>All paddlers must be proficient swimmers.
-Before our competitive season begins, you must pass a water safety test that includes huli drills (recovering from an overturned canoe), treading water, as well as a swim test.</p>
+Before our competitive season begins, you must pass a water safety test that includes
+huli drills (recovering from an overturned canoe), treading water, as well as a 100 meter swim test administered by a PKO coach.</p>

 <img src="/assets/images/outrigger-race-1.jpg" class="image right">